feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 Now the `group` column contains 500 observations in the (A, B, C, D, E) group and 500 in the (F) group.
-This is reflected in the output of :class:`DropHighPSIFeatures()` when used with the default parameter values.
+This is reflected in the output of `DropHighPSIFeatures` when used with the default parameter values.

 .. code:: python